Nickomang/scripts/README.md

 # Scripts
-## A collection of my most useful shell scripts
+## A collection of my most useful scripts

 ### Hideicons/Showicons

-Hides/shows all icons on the desktop, useful for displaying a clean environment (#ricing) while being able to access things when I need to.
+Hides/shows all icons on the macOS desktop, useful for displaying a clean environment when I want while being able to access things when I need to.

-### Kwm/Unkwm
+### Docutils.psm1

-Uses launchctl to load and unload the [kwm](http://github.com/koekeishiya/kwm) window manager.
-More of a workaround for it not functioning correctly on my machine, but honestly pretty useful even if it does.
+A powershell module with a few utilities for writing Microsoft docs and managing Azure Boards + GitHub integration.